vtexdocs/help-center-content/docs/announcements/en/improvements-in-vtex-matcher.md

 slug: improvements-in-vtex-matcher
 legacySlug: improvements-in-vtex-matcher
 announcementImageID: ''
-announcementSynopsisEN: 'VTEX matcher has been redesigned to improve the cataloging of sellers' SKUs in the marketplace'
+announcementSynopsisEN: "VTEX matcher has been redesigned to improve the cataloging of sellers' SKUs in the marketplace"
 ---

 [VTEX Matcher](https://help.vtex.com/en/tutorial/understanding-vtex-matcher-scoring--tutorials_424) is a tool available on marketplaces for analyzing products and SKUs submitted by sellers to speed up the [cataloging](https://help.vtex.com/en/tutorial/sugerindo-e-aprovando-skus/) process.
 It analyzes items received and searches for matches in the marketplace catalog.
 If there is a match, it associates the item with an SKU or existing product.
 If there is no match, it creates a new product in the catalog.